sujith-eag/vu-library/docs/java/java_core/04_Class_Object/02_methods.md

-#### Methods
+# methods

 Methods are subroutines that manipulate the data defined by the class and, in many cases, provide access to that data.
-In most cases, other parts of your program will interact with a class through its methods.
-In well-written Java code, each method performs only one task.
+In most cases, other parts of program will interact with a class through its methods.

-`main( )` is reserved for the method that begins execution of your program. you can give a method whatever name you please.
+In a well-written Java code, each method performs only one task.

-General form of method
+`main()` is reserved for the method that begins execution of program.

 ```java
 ret-type name(parameter-list)
 {